Moroccan nationality law: Dual nationality

-Morocco has allowed nationals to hold dual nationality, since 1958.
+Morocco has allowed nationals to hold dual nationalities, since 1958.

 History

 Background (200 BCE-1500)

-The indigenous people to the region were the Berbers, who typically organized under dynasties united by decentralized confederations.
+The indigenous people of the region were the Berbers, who typically organized under dynasties united by decentralized confederations.
 Migrants from Rome, in the second century BCE, formed alliances with the Berbers to gain control of the region they named Mauretania Tingitana.
 They were ousted from the region by the Vandal Kingdom, which controlled what is now Algeria and Tunisia between 429 and 533 AD, leaving the Berbers in control of present-day Morocco.
 In 683, Musa ibn Nusayr of the Umayyad dynasty of Damascus, now in Syria, pushed into Ifriqiya, establishing political authority over and Islamic conversion of the Berbers.
 During the tenth century alliance of Berber tribes with kinship ties, established the Zenata kingdoms during the period of Umayyad rule and aligned themselves with the dynasty.
 These groups would rule in northern Morocco through the second half of the eleventh century.
 In 786, Idris ibn Abdallah fled from Mecca after the Battle of Fakhkh and made his way to Walīla in the northern part of Morocco.
-He was a member of the Hasanid branch of descendants of the prophet Muhammad and in 789 became ruler Idris I, establishing the Idrisid dynasty, which ruled until 974.
+He was a member of the Hasanid branch of descendants of Muhammad and in 789 became ruler Idris I, establishing the Idrisid dynasty, which ruled until 974.

 When the Umayyad dynasty collapsed in the middle of the eleventh century, the political organization fragmented, giving strength to the idea of the need for a unitary Islamic state in the Maghreb focused on caliphial authority.
-In other words, the rulers of Morocco from this time forward could not rely on religious allegiance alone, but to gain political legitimacy must have descent from the prophet, granting them the supreme right to rule.
+In other words, the rulers of Morocco from this time forward could not rely on religious allegiance alone, but to gain political legitimacy must have descent from Muhammad, granting them the supreme right to rule.
 Sanhaja chieftains founded the Almoravid dynasty in Morocco in 1056.
-They pursued political domination through conquest and religious conversion to their movement.
+They pursued political dominance through conquest and religious conversion to their movement.
 Their society was organized in a hierarchical system wherein the military caste was dominant.
 Under their system, military service was a privilege, and administrative posts in the government were part of the military system.
 In 1146, the Almohads conquered the region after laying siege to Marrakech and seized control of the region.
 Moving their capital to Andalusia, they embarked on an intellectual renaissance.